Friday, May 18, 2012

 Posted by D. Daniel Sokol

 ABSTRACT: This paper proposes a model in which identical sellers of a homogenous product compete in both prices and price frames (i.e., ways to present price information).
-We model price framing by assuming that firms’ frame choices affect the comparability of their price offers: consumers may fail to compare prices due to frame differentiation, and due to frame complexity.
-In the symmetric equilibrium the firms randomize over both price frames and prices, and make positive profits.
-This result is consistent with the observed coexistence of price and price frame dispersion in the market.
-We also show that (i) the nature of equilibrium depends on which source of consumer confusion dominates, and (ii) an increase in the number of firms can increase industry profits and harm consumers.
+Frame choices a¤ect the comparability of price o¤ers, and may lead to consumer confusion.
+In the symmetric equilibrium price and price frame dispersion coexist and rms make positive pro ts.
+Moreover, the nature of equilibrium depends on whether frame di¤erentiation or frame complexity is more confusing, and an increase in the number of rms can raise industry pro ts and harm consumers.